Security Data Science & Machine Learning Services

 Build security analytics that can be explained, trusted, and operationalized.

-Solutioned LLC designs analytics programs that connect security use cases to data quality, feature engineering, model selection, evaluation, explainability, and operational workflows.
-The work can range from opportunity assessment to prototype design, model validation, MLOps planning, dashboarding, API delivery, or security operations integration.
+Solutioned designs analytics programs that connect security use cases to data quality, feature engineering, model selection, evaluation, explainability, and operational workflows.
+The work can range from opportunity assessment to prototype design, model validation, or security operations integration.

-This page is not about generic data science.
+This service is not about generic data science.
 It is about applying analytics to security problems where adversary behavior, business context, telemetry quality, and operational trust all matter.

 Select the analytics workstream that matches the decision your team needs to improve.